hemalchevli/Tips-and-tricks/Altium Notes/README.md

  - Add notes with colour code and titles in schematic and provide legend on cover page.
  - Use two monitor setup, one with schematic and one with pcb.
  - Enable Tools> Cross select mode
- - Press R while moving component to change modes(AVoid, Push, Ignor)
+ - Press R while moving component to change modes(Avoid, Push, Ignor)
  - After selecting component in schmatic after Cross probing, the mask in pcb goes away.
 To fix this, right click on navigator and select "Select Objects".
  - CTRL + Click on net to highlight it. use '[' and ']' change intensity of highlight.
  - Press 'L' to place component on bottom.